Harry Reid says Democratic race is 'far from being over'

-LAS VEGAS — Former Nevada Senator Harry Reid Wednesday said that the Democratic presidential race is still in the early stages and that none of the candidates should be counted out despite Vermont Senator Bernie Sanders’ early state success and lead in national polls.
+LAS VEGAS — Former Sen. Harry Reid of Nevada said Wednesday that the Democratic presidential race is still in the early stages and that none of the candidates should be counted out despite Vermont Senator Bernie Sanders’ early success and lead in national polls.

 In an interview with NBC News prior to the Democratic debate, Reid, who will not endorse a candidate before Nevada’s caucuses on Saturday, said Sanders is leading because he has the most robust organization and has been running for president longer than anyone else.

-“He has a very good organization.
-He didn't start his organization a few months ago, it's been going on for years,” Reid said.
-“So take Nevada as an example: he has people out here twelve months out of the year.
+“He didn't start his organization a few months ago.
+It's been going on for years,” Reid said.
+“So take Nevada as an example: He has people out here 12 months out of the year.
 It's that way around a lot of the country.
 He's just ahead of everybody in his organization.”

 But, he added, “the race is far from being over.”